gumaerc-testorg/21w.732-fall-2010/content/pages/syllabus.md

 Experimental Study Group
 ------------------------

-This section of the course was taught as part of MIT's [Experimental Study Group (ESG)](http://esg.mit.edu/about-esg/academic-philosophy).
+This section of the course was taught as part of MIT's {{% resource_link "4256a03c-1b30-4b54-9449-a1d870789127" "Experimental Study Group (ESG)" %}}.
 In contrast to the set structure of the regular curriculum, ESG's flexibility allows students to go at their own pace whenever possible and to organize their schedules to suit their needs.
 ESG's small classes allow students to interact more often with faculty and fellow students than is typical in larger classes, and to experiment with novel ways of learning the material.

 Prerequisites
 -------------